John KuehJohn Kueh

 Is this just for coding, or any kind of work?

 Most of my loops aren't writing code.
-They're mining data, checking metrics, filing tickets, grooming tasks, and patching content.
+They're mining data, checking metrics, and patching content.
 The pattern works for anything you can describe clearly and verify programmatically.
-If the success criteria is "build passes" or "ticket created in Notion," an agent can do it.
+If the success criteria is "build passes" or "report delivered," an agent can do it.